Welcome to LEAD Scholars!

 - Discovery through undergraduate research, publications, or creative pursuits.

 Through the LEAD Medallion Scholars, you can receive either a bronze, silver or gold medal based on how many of the LEAD categories you completed.
 Each activity can only count towards one area of LEAD.
+You would need to complete one activity to satisfy one category of LEAD.
 For a course to be considered, you must have obtained a minimum of a 70% in that course.

 If you have any questions relating to the LEAD Medallion Scholars program, please email the Student Experience Coordinator at email@example.com.